DROP TABLE statement to remove one or more tables (with all of their data) from the database.

 RESTRICT / CASCADE

-RESTRICT is the default and it will not drop the procedure if any objects depend on it.
+RESTRICT is the default and it will not drop the table if any objects depend on it.

-CASCADE will drop any objects that transitively depend on the procedure.
+CASCADE will drop any objects that transitively depend on the table.

 set client_min_messages = warning; drop table if exists children, parents cascade; create table parents(k int primary key, v text); create table children( k int, parents_k int, v text, constraint children_pk primary key(k, parents_k), constraint children_fk foreign key(parents_k) references parents(k)); \d children

 Foreign-key constraints: "children_fk" FOREIGN KEY (parents_k) REFERENCES parents(k)

 Now do this:

 2BP01: cannot drop table parents because other objects depend on it